kdeldycke/kevin-deldycke-blog/content/2010/system-and-shell-commands.md

 ## Shell

-- Get the exit code of the latest runned command:
+- Get the exit code of the latest ran command:

   ```shell-session
   $ echo $?